 - runny nose

-produce many of the addictive effects of other opiates, so it’s less likely to
+does not produce many of the addictive effects of other opiates.
+The opiate blocker works mostly in

 withdrawal and can shorten the intensity and length of detoxification from